What you need to know about buying an electric car

 Hopefully we’ve debunked some of the myths surrounding electric vehicles and given you all the information you need to decide if your future’s electric….

-So, if you’re ready to take the plunge, M&S Bank can help turn your ‘green dream’ into reality with our personal loans as well as protect your new car on the road with our electric car insurance.
+So, if you’re ready to take the plunge, M&S Bank may be able to help, with our personal loans as well as protection for your new car on the road with our electric car insurance.

 1 Correct at time of publication, see UK Government for up-to-date information